nabeelmohammed1/Coding-folder-for-class/README.md

 ##  Libraries Used
 - Confetti.js – Used for the celebration animation when a user wins a free snack.
-- No downalod necessary for this library
+- No downlaod necessary for this library
+- Internet needed for pop-up to run

 ## Instructions to run code
 - Open Zip file called Final Project
 - Each file should be avaiable in the folder
-- Open the code in VS and go to indes.html to open live server
+- Open the code in VS and go to index.html to open live server
 - All images are in the image folder as well

 ## Features